How to drain fuel from a fuel tank (non plastic)

 If you are going to do this yourself please heed the following

-2) petrol and petrol VAPOUR(if need more info) is flammable, it is heavier than air, so if you are working in a pit and spill a bit of fuel, take comfort in the fact that the little spill is now dispersing into a highly explosive gas sitting in the bottom of the inspection pit just waiting for a source of ignition, dont worry if it is all fine today – the gas will be there tomorrow, and the next day – and the next, so only work in a very well ventilated environment, and don’t spill any.
+2) Petrol and petrol VAPOUR (if need more info) is flammable, it is heavier than air, so if you are working in a pit and spill a bit of fuel, take comfort in the fact that the little spill is now dispersing into a highly explosive gas sitting in the bottom of the inspection pit just waiting for a source of ignition, dont worry if it is all fine today – the gas will be there tomorrow, and the next day – and the next, so only work in a very well ventilated environment, and don’t spill any.

 4) duck ponds, children’s playgrounds, neighbours gardens, motorway hard shoulders, nature reserves, manhole covers, watercourses, street drains, sewers and swing parks are NOT suitable places to empty a fuel tank by simply draining it onto the ground.
-Doing so earns you around a years free accommodation in a very secure environment with set meal and exercise patterns and lots of “me time” – So you should simply call your local council and find a waste oil recycling collection point, your local garage will often have a facility to dispose of misfuel, or they would know someone who would take it off your hands and put it to good use.
+Doing so earns you a years free accommodation in a very secure environment with set meal and exercise patterns and lots of “me time” – Simply call your local council and find a waste oil recycling collection point, your local garage will often have a facility to dispose of misfuel, or they would know someone who would take it off your hands and put it to good use.